Risk Disclosures and Disclaimers

 3.6 Collateral Segregation

 Each prediction market Contract holds its own collateral in a separate smart contract.
 There is no commingling of collateral across markets.
 However, all markets use the same factory contract for deployment, meaning a vulnerability in the factory contract could theoretically affect multiple markets.
-The factory contract has been audited, but this does not eliminate the risk of undiscovered vulnerabilities.

 5. Securities Law Notice